 A student requesting a change in track within the same degree (change of major) must be in good standing with a GPA of 3.0 or higher.
 A student may not request a change of track (change majors) if they have earned a grade of "C" in an NURS course.
-Student requesting a change of track must meet with graduate nursing advisor and complete a change in major request, which is then presented to the Student Admission, Retention, and Progression Committee for action.
+Student requesting a change of track must meet with graduate nursing advisor and complete a change in major request.